 Andrew Stuart’s The Logic of Sudoku, in a chapter on Almost Locked Sets, presents an example of an ALS node in a confirming Almost Nice Loop, as Figure 30.1.
-This post fills in the solution, before and after the series of four grids in the AIC Hinges page of the Sysudoku Guide, that illustrate the flexibility of the ALS node in AIC.
+This post fills in the solution, before and after the series of four grids in the AIC Building page of the Sysudoku Guide, that illustrate the flexibility of the ALS node in AIC.

 As is the case throughout The Logic of Sudoku, solving to Figure 30.1 starts with candidates scanned directly from the given clues.
 Sysudoku Basic usually gets to advanced in a more entertaining way, and with more information.